Reduce Energy Use and Earn Bill Credits

 What are the rules / qualifications?

-- You must live on the property and be the account holder.
+- Live in the home and be the account holder.

-- Must opt in to text alerts and have a valid email address on file.
+- Opt-in to text alerts and keep a current email and phone number on file.

 How will I know that an event is in progress?

 Events typically occur on especially hot and humid days.
 They are held weekdays from May through September and typically last 2-3 hours, but will not last longer than 6 hours.
 There are a maximum of 15 events per summer.

 How can I reduce my energy use during an event?

 What is the bill credit for participating in an event?
 When will I receive it?